magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_listening-beyond-words.md

 Listening Beyond Words
 ======================

-\<span class="dropcaps-first"\>R\</span\>\<span
+<span class="dropcaps-first" markdown="1">R</span><span
+class="dropcaps-words" markdown="1">eally, the teachings</span>&nbsp;
-class="dropcaps-words"\>eally, the teachings\</span\> of the Buddha all make sense.
+of the Buddha all make sense.
 Things you wouldn’t imagine really are so.
 It’s strange.
 At first I didn’t have any faith in sitting in meditation.
 I thought, what value could that possibly have?
 Then there was walking meditation – I walked from one tree to another, back and forth, back and forth, and I got tired of it and thought, ‘What am I walking for?
 Just walking back and forth doesn’t have any purpose.’
 That’s how I thought.
 But in fact walking meditation has a lot of value.
-Sitting to practise has a lot of value.
+Sitting to practise samādhi has a lot of value.
 But the temperaments of some people make them confused about walking or sitting meditation.

 We can’t meditate in only one posture.
 There are four postures for
 humans: standing, walking, sitting and lying down.
 The teachings speak